 Vacations- Vacations are nice, but if you can’t afford them, don’t take them.

 Memberships- Gym memberships are great, but if they are busting the budget take walks instead.
 You can also rent work-out videos from the library.
 This also includes book of the month clubs, and movie clubs.

 Subscriptions- Magazines can be read at the library.

 Expensive Haircuts – My mil has had her hair done at a high end place for years.
 After she moved she tried out a chain closer to her new home.
 The budget place did an excellent job for a fraction of the price.
 You can even try cutting your family’s hair yourself.

 We purchased a $30 pair of clippers 2 years ago and have saved hundreds of dollars on boys’ haircuts since then.
 If you don’t feel confident giving your boys a haircut, how about a trim?
 Several years ago I would trim the back and around their ears in order to prolong trips to the barber.

 Dining Out- Pack a lunch, make freezer meals, learn to cook, or eat spaghetti.
 Even in the midst of soccer 6 days a week we are surviving and eating without eating out.

-Now one year later, we are debt free, have two paid for vehicles, a fully funded emergency fund, IRAs, paid cash for braces, and are saving almost half our income each month.
+In less than a year we are debt free, have two paid for vehicles, a fully funded emergency fund, IRAs, paid cash for braces, and are saving almost half our income each month.
 If you are struggling financially, make a list of wants and needs and figure out how you can fix your finances.

 I would love to hear from my readers regarding things they are living without.
 I think so many times we get caught up in the what world thinks we need, rather than really considering the costs.
-If you are living without something, let us know about your experience!
+If you are living without something, share it in the comments.